 The simple truth is this: The gold on most any gold mining claim is much safer locked up right there in the river bank than in any conventional bank.
 The gold in these old river channels has been locked up for thousands of years and most all of it is still right where it was deposited in the first place...Can't say that about many savings and loans institutions!

 How does The Claim Post determine the sales price of a mining property they're offering for sale?

 Like any real estate, the sales price of our mining properties is determined by a number of factors; Size, shape, access, and actual physical location are all very important issues when considering the real value of a mining property.

 A 20-acre placer gold property's' dimensions is approximately 1,320-ft. in length, by 660-ft. in width - (1/4 x 1/8 of a mile).
 You can easily figure that it will take many years to completely mine an entire property from end to end, border to border.

 One must also factor in the rarity or "uniqueness" of each individual mining property.
-Certain attributes like good access, a great campsite, shallow bedrock, multiple bends with low pressure areas and large amounts of virgin high bench material will also add value to a gold mining claim.
+Certain attributes like good access, a great campsite, shallow bedrock, multiple bends in the river with low pressure areas and large amounts of virgin high bench material will also add value to a gold mining claim.

 And last, but certainly not least, is the current price of gold.
 With today's price of gold, in most cases, our gold mining claims will pay for themselves over and over again for decades to come.
 A past customer recovered approximately one-half of his purchase price in less than two weeks (of dredging) on his mining claim, and he moved less than 30-linear feet of streambed.
 He has approximately 1,290-ft. left to mine (in the river), let alone prospecting any high bench material for placer, pockets, sources / lodes, overall.
 Note: Currently, there is a moratorium on dredging in California.